(gra ni' se tron)

 HOW should this medicine be used?

-Granisetron comes as a tablet and a solution (liquid) to take by mouth.
+Granisetron comes as a tablet to take by mouth.
 When taken to prevent nausea and vomiting caused by chemotherapy, granisetron is usually taken 1 hour before chemotherapy is begun.
-A second dose may be taken 12 hours after the first dose.
+A second dose may be taken 12 hours after the first dose depending on the strength.
 When taken to prevent nausea and vomiting caused by radiation, granisetron is usually taken within 1 hour before treatment.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take granisetron exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Are there OTHER USES for this medicine?